jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Protective Penguin/Egg Hunt/egghunt.md

 Sent 1 packets.
 ```

-Verify that the backdoor is enabled and the hash hash value has been set:
+Verify that the backdoor is enabled and the hash value has been set:
 ```
 root@egghunt:/proc/974/fd# bpftool -p map dump id 4
 [{